pzanna/Ziggy/docs/ziggy_train.md

 `--onnx_file` Name and path to save the ONNX model file.

-`--quant_file` Name and path to save the Quantized model file.
+`--quant_file` Name and path to save the quantized model file.

 `--data_file` Name and path to the data file.

 `--vocab_path` Path to the vocab configuration files.

-`--req_file` Name and path to the requirements file.
+`--labels_file` Name and path to the labels file.

 ## Steps performed